 So which one is right for you, your family and your living space?
 In this guide, we'll walk you through everything you need to know about buying a new TV.

 What types of TV are there out there?

 There are a lot of different screen types out there, all working in different ways to produce the same results.
 Each technology has its own unique strengths and weaknesses so here are some basics to consider:

 LCD TV: CCFL

 A few years back, all LCD TVs were backlit by always-on, CCFL (cold cathode fluorescent) lamps.
 This ageing technology has been superseded by the superior LED method on more expensive sets, but is still standard on some cheaper models.

 LED TV: Direct LED

 These displays are backlit by an array of LEDs (light emitting diodes) directly behind the screen.
 This enables localised dimming – meaning immediately adjacent areas of brightness and darkness can be displayed more effectively – and greatly improves contrast.
 LED TVs are also more power efficient and capable of a wider colour gamut than CCFL sets.
-Because of the extreme cost of mounting these arrays of LEDs, Direct LED TVs have largely been out muscled by Edge LED...
+Because of the extreme cost of mounting these arrays of LEDs, cheaper TVs usually use Edge-Lit LED screens over Direct or Full-Array LED screens.

 LED TV: Edge LED